akblal/FantasyBasketballHelper/README.md

-# FantasyBasketballHelper
+# NBA Trade Machine

---Focusing on scaping data from NBA stats and injury websites
+--Focusing on scraping web data, converting array of objects to CSV, and importing it onto Postgres